If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 test_Customizer

-test_Customizer is a track that would possibly be loaded in the Customizer scene of the Debug Menu.
-A string for this course is present in the code that loads the Customizer scene but the course the scene loads is the current loaded course, for example, in menus, the course loaded is Gu_Menu, loading Customizer while in menus will load the scene in Gu_Menu, the course menus are loaded in, in game, it is a black void with no models or visuals.
+test_Customizer is the track that would load in the Customizer scene of the Debug Menu.
+The code that loads the Customizer scene is programmed to load this track but for some reason the course the scene loads is the last/current loaded course (possible issue with this Prototype build), for example, in menus, the course loaded is Gu_Menu, loading Customizer while in menus will load the scene in Gu_Menu, the course menus are loaded in, in game, it is a black void with no models or visuals.

 test_DanceFloor